A Decades Long Saxophone Journey

 at the mechanics of what was going on, I concluded I was just too

-big, at 6'4".
-The angle that my wrist was making in order to
+The angle that my wrist was making in order to hit the keys was all

-hit the keys was all wrong.
-I figured out a way to attach a
+wrong.
+I figured out a way to rotate the sax to the right by

-longer get those pains.
+get those pains.

 Muscore